Food, Nutrition, Physical Activity and the Prevention of Cancer: a Global Perspective

 Food, Nutrition, Physical Activity and the Prevention of Cancer: a Global Perspective, also known as the Expert Report, was an expert report published by the World Cancer Research Fund global network in 2007.

 It reviewed all the evidence about the links between cancer and diet, physical activity and body fat and contains 10 recommendations for reducing cancer risk.
+Dietary and lifestyle patterns and cancer prevention: evidence and recommendations from CUP Global is the April 2025 publication of the series.

 The findings of the report

 The overall findings of the report were that people can reduce their risk of cancer by eating healthily, being regularly physically active and maintaining a healthy weight.
 The report’s findings on the links between body fat and cancer were stronger than previously thought.

 The Panel’s 10 recommendations for cancer prevention are: